German Shepherd Now

 Keep it plain.
 No butter, no salt, no garlic, no seasoning of any kind.
 Alliums like garlic and onion are toxic to dogs, and even small amounts of added fat can defeat the purpose of a bland diet.

 Cook the rice fully.
 Slightly overcooked is better than undercooked for digestibility.
+Uncooked or undercooked rice can cause bloating and stomach discomfort.
 Let it cool to room temperature before serving.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →